 With severe ASD, TTTS symptoms can be involuntarily aggravated by the mere placement of a headset over the ears in the workplace.
 I consider an ASD client should not return to headset or telephone duties on either ear until the symptoms have fully resolved.
 A graded return to work can then be carried out with handset use initially on the opposite ear.

 The potential severity and persistence of ASD symptoms have significant clinical and medico-legal implications.
-With the rapid growth of call centres around the world, professionals providing tinnitus and hyperacusis therapy, as well as general practitioners, ENT specialists, occupational physicians, TMD specialists, neurologists and trauma psychologists/psychiatrists, are increasingly likely to encounter some or all of the cluster of ASD symptoms in their clients.
+With the rapid growth of call centers around the world, professionals providing tinnitus and hyperacusis therapy, as well as general practitioners, ENT specialists, occupational physicians, TMD specialists, neurologists and trauma psychologists/psychiatrists, are increasingly likely to encounter some or all of the cluster of ASD symptoms in their clients.

 - Westcott, M. Acoustic Shock Injury.
 Acta Otol Supplement, 556, 2006: 54-58

 - Milhinch J. One hundred cases in Australian Call centers.
 Risking Acoustic Shock.
 A seminar on acoustic trauma from headsets in call centers.
 Fremantle, Australia, 18-19 September 2001.
 Morwell: Ear Associates Pty Ltd, 2001.

 - Royal National Institute for the Deaf/Trades Union Council.
 Indecent Exposure.
 London: RNID /TUC, 1999.

 - European Telecommunications Standards Institute.
 Acoustic Shock from Terminal Equipment: an investigation on standards and approval documents.
 Valbonne: ETSI, 2000;p11,p24